-The CMA has also issued infringement decisions in relation to 'pay-for-delay' agreements whereby GlaxoSmithKline (GSK) made payments to several generic drug producers, allegedly to delay their entry into the market.
+The CMA has also issued an infringement decision in relation to 'pay-for-delay' agreements whereby GlaxoSmithKline made payments to several generic drug producers, allegedly to delay their entry into the market.
 These payments totalled more than £50 million and were made as part of a broader settlement of a patent infringement dispute.
-The CMA challenged these agreements on the basis that they constituted an abuse of dominance and were also restrictive under Chapter I of the Competition Act 1998 or article 101 of the TFEU.
+The CMA found that these agreements constituted an abuse of dominance and were also restrictive of competition under Chapter I of the Competition Act 1998 or article 101 of the TFEU.

-The case is currently under appeal.
+The case is currently under appeal (the appeal proceeding having been stayed pending a reference to the Court of Justice).
 The appellants argue that the CMA was wrong to categorise the agreements as 'by object' restrictions of competition.
-Moreover, GSK had actually asserted its rights over paroxetine against generic manufacturers after they attempted to enter the market.
-Because GSK won injunctions against the generic manufacturers, it was in a different position to patent holders who knew their patents might not prevent generic entry and paid generics suppliers to delay market entry.
+Moreover, GlaxoSmithKline had actually asserted its rights over paroxetine against generic manufacturers after they attempted to enter the market.
+Because GlaxoSmithKline won injunctions against the generic manufacturers, it was in a different position to patent holders who knew their patents might not prevent generic entry and paid generics suppliers to delay market entry.